MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 ### Storage Replica Administrators

 Members of this group have complete and unrestricted access to all features of Storage Replica.
-The Storage Replica Administrators applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Storage Replica Administrators applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 | Attribute | Value |
 |-----------|-------|